Precious (film): Plot

-In 1987, 16-year-old Claireece Precious Jones lives in New York City's Harlem neighborhood with her unemployed mother, Mary, who has long subjected her to physical, sexual, and verbal abuse.
+In 1987, 16-year-old Claireece Precious Jones lives in New York City's Harlem neighborhood with her unemployed mother, Mary, who subjects her to constant physical, sexual, and verbal abuse.
 Precious has also been raped by her now-absent father, Carl, resulting in two pregnancies.
-The family resides in a Section 8 tenement and survives on welfare.
+The family resides in a Section 8 tenement and survives on welfare checks.
+Precious often finds a way out of her traumatic daily life by escaping into daydreams in which she is loved and appreciated.

-Precious's first child, a daughter named "Mongo", short for Mongoloid, has Down syndrome and is being cared for by Precious's grandmother, while Mary forces the family to pretend that Mongo lives with her and Precious so she can receive extra money from the government.
+Precious's first child, a daughter named "Mongo", short for Mongoloid, has Down syndrome and is being cared for by Precious's grandmother, though Mary forces the family to pretend that Mongo lives with her and Precious during social worker visits so she can receive extra welfare money from the government.
 When Precious's second pregnancy is discovered, her junior high principal, Mrs. Lichtenstein, arranges for her to attend an alternative school program called Each One Teach One, where she hopes Precious can change her life's direction.
-Precious finds a way out of her traumatic daily life by escaping into daydreams in which she is loved and appreciated.

-Despite her mother's insistence that Precious apply for welfare, Precious goes to the location of the alternative school and enrolls.
+Despite her mother's insistence that Precious apply for welfare, Precious goes to the alternative school and enrolls.
 She meets her new teacher, Ms. Blu Rain, as well as several other girls who all come from troubled backgrounds and are looking to get their GED to advance their educations.
 Precious's life begins to turn around when she slowly starts to learn to read and write with the help of Ms. Rain and finds herself inspired by her.
 While she learns, she starts to meet with social worker Ms. Weiss, who learns about the sexual assault in the household when Precious accidentally reveals who fathered her children.
 One day, while telling a story in class, Precious's water breaks, and she is rushed to the hospital.
 She gives birth to a healthy son named Abdul and is acquainted with a kind nursing assistant named John McFadden.
 While in the hospital, Precious writes letters to Ms. Rain through her notebook that is taken to and from her by Joann, one of the girls in her class.